Ready Gladiator 2 picoCTF 2023 Solution

 Learn more

-If you only manage 99/1 locally: tune the stride (Imp moves 1 per turn, so strides of 3, 4, or 5 are the candidate set; a stride that shares a factor with the core size loops on itself), or upgrade to a stronger warrior (a quick scan of the King of the Hill archives turns up dozens of 100/0 anti-Imp bombers).
+If you only manage 99/1 locally: tune the stride (Imp moves 1 per turn, so strides of 3, 4, or 5 are the candidate set; the key is that the bomber must seed enough cells to intercept the Imp before the Imp completes a full sweep, not that the stride must be coprime to the core size), or upgrade to a stronger warrior (a quick scan of the King of the Hill archives turns up dozens of 100/0 anti-Imp bombers).

 Beyond pure bomber tactics, this exact analysis (proving a strategy wins regardless of offset) is the spirit of formal verification: do not just observe a few good runs, prove the win condition holds across the entire input space.